-- Use it, will save you trouble. - Commit often. - Include sensible commit messages. - Do not commit derivative stuff (e.g. log files, executables, compiled modules, ...) - Can be used for several different kind of projects: code development, collaborations, papers, ... - There are other VC systems: hg, svn, cvs, ...
+- Use it, it will save you trouble. - Commit often. - Include sensible commit messages. - It's easy to forget to add files, check "git status" or clone to another directory as a check. - But do not commit derivative stuff (e.g. log files, executables, compiled modules, ...) - Can be used for several different kind of projects: code development, collaborations, papers, ... - There are other VC systems: hg, svn, cvs, ...